 Master's Degree Options

 A Master’s degree prepares a person with additional knowledge and necessary skills in the field in order to teach, become a practitioner, or conduct research.
-Students pursuing a Master's degree are expected to develop an individualized project or thesis in cooperation with their adviser and advisory committee.
-ACEL offers three Master's Degrees: the M.S.
-Online (thesis or non-thesis option), the M.S In-person (thesis or non-thesis option), and the M.Ed. degrees.
-Coursework is comprised of a combination of core foundation courses, specialization requirements, electives, a cognate area outside Agricultural and Extension Education, and a Master's project or thesis.
+ACEL offers three Master's Degrees: the Online M.S., the In-person M.S. (thesis or non-thesis option), and the M.Ed. degrees.
+In-person coursework is comprised of a combination of core foundation courses, specialization requirements, electives, a cognate area outside Agricultural and Extension Education, and a Master's project or thesis.
+A description of the online coursework can be found below.

 Please click on the following ACEL Master's Degree options to learn more: